-- Try to use another bank when you open the new online savings account.
+- Try to use another bank when you open a new online savings account.
 For some, it helps to have the money not readily available.
-When it takes a business day to transfer the money, that may be what you need to not spend it.
+When it takes a business day to transfer the money, that may be what you need not to spend it.

 - Set up an automatic transfer for as much as possible.
 If you have a budget, transfer money from saving to checking on a weekly or monthly basis.
 If you are investing, transfer money from your savings to your investment account weekly or monthly.
 If you haven’t started, here’s exactly how to start investing.

 There are ways to build up the habit over time and take the first steps toward your financial goals.
 Here are a couple of additional ways to pay yourself first successfully.

 1. Begin With Free Money, Your Employer’s Retirement Plan

 If you want to pay yourself first and increase the amount you save every month, starting with your employer’s retirement program would be wise.
 When your employer offers a retirement plan, enroll.

 When you enroll in your employer’s retirement plan, your payment is deducted before taxes.
 Some employers offer a company match, which gives you free money!
 You are saving taxes at the moment and saving for your future retirement plans.

 You set it up once through your employer, and you have it deducted every month automatically.
 It’s a quick win that everyone should be taking advantage of.

 2. Start Where You Are